In a matter of two months, Dutee Chand went from being hailed as India's "sure shot Olympic medalist" to studying to become a train ticket collector.

 It didn't make sense until Chand was watching television at home one day.
 The multiple tests in multiple cities.
 The mysterious silence of the sports establishment.
 She wasn't being screened for doping.
 The TV report said she had failed a gender test.
 "You're not a woman," the news seemed to be telling her.
 And the IAAF, the world governing body for athletics, was saying the same thing: Chand was banned from competing against other women.

 Chand's parents, Chakradhar and Akhuji Chand soon found themselves in the middle of a storm.
-Reporters and cameramen crowded outside their house, neighbors started talking, and the extremely conservative community in their village turned their daily life into a nightmare.
+Reporters and cameramen crowded outside their house, neighbours started talking, and the extremely conservative community in their village turned their daily life into a nightmare.
 Everyone wanted to ask the same harrowingly uncomfortable question to Chand's parents—"Is Dutee a boy or a girl?"

 Chand's parents had lived on about $8 per week for their entire lives as weavers.
 They had raised seven kids in a small village house.
 For many years, they had to walk a mile to the nearest communal toilet.
 But none of the hardships they had faced prepared them to deal with this moment—strangers and people they had known forever coming to their door questioning their daughter's identity.